cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 	Clutters surgical field.
 * Places aortic return cannula
 * Places atrial access cannula
-At this point, bypass may commence although the heart is still beating.
+	* At this point, bypass may commence although the heart is still beating
+	* Access cannula may be
+		* Bicaval
+		Two separate cannulas, one to the IVC and one to the SVC.
+		* Single, larger dual-stage cannula
 * Places retrograde cardioplegia cannula
 * Places anterograde cardioplegia catheter
 	* An LV vent (typically through the right upper pulmonary vein) may be placed if the anterograde cardioplegia causes LV distension